thezoid/ShopPyBot/readme.md

 ### Changing the Alert Sound

 The included alert sound can be changed to any other `.wav` file.
 Simply put the new `.wav.` file in the `sounds` folder and rename it to `alert.wav`.
 The process is similar if you would like to use a `.mp3` instead.
-Be sure to change the debug value `alertType` to either `mp3` or `wav`.
+Be sure to change the alertType value `alertType` to either `mp3` or `wav`.
 No other types are supported at this time.

 ## Support